 Electrical Adapters: The electrical voltage used in Ireland is 230 volts with an electrical frequency of 50 Hertz.

 Trivia: Many Irish family names start with “Mc” or “O”.
 This originates from the Gaelic language, which means son or grandson of.

-The most traditional features of an Irish cuisine is its use of simple flavors and the focus on fresh, high quality ingredients.
+The most traditional features of Irish cuisine is its use of simple flavors and the focus on fresh, high-quality ingredients.
 If you would like to experience the best that the cuisine has to offer, these are a few of the most notable Irish dishes: